Our research is editorially independent but we may earn a commission for purchases made through our links.

-A long list of family-friendly accommodations, natural beauty, and endless sunshine, Florida has a lot to explore in its 65,755 square miles of land.
+A long list of beachfront accommodations, natural beauty, and endless sunshine, Florida has a lot to explore in its 65,755 square miles of land.
 Discover the best places in Florida to visit in order to fully understand why it is a top holiday destination for vacationers around the world.
-From unspoiled beaches with turquoise emerald waters to swampy National Parks filled with alligators, Florida has a range of diverse beautiful landscapes.
+From unspoiled white sand beaches with turquoise emerald waters to swampy National Parks filled with alligators, Florida has a range of diverse beautiful landscapes.
 For your next vacation getaway, here are some of the best cities to visit in Florida, in no particular order.

 A trip to Florida would not be complete without visiting America’s oldest city, St. Augustine, which also happens to be one of Florida’s most charming destinations.
 With 500 years of history since Ponce de Leon first discovered the area, visitors can delight at some of the most significant historical landmarks in the state.
 Pay a visit to the fountain of youth, explore centuries worth of history by strolling the colonial-era fort Castillo de San Marcos, watch a cannon firing and re-enactment at the Colonial Quarter, or climb the 142-year-old historic lighthouse before heading on a haunted pub tour.

-The Florida Keys (Hotel Prices & Photos)
+The Florida Keys

-120 miles of stunning tropical islands, The Florida Keys is a slice of paradise known for an abundance of water activities and laid back vibes.
+With 120 miles of stunning tropical islands, The Florida Keys is a slice of paradise known for an abundance of water activities and laid-back vibes.
 Head to Key West and grab a slice of Florida’s signature key lime pie dessert, explore underwater marine life and coral reefs at John Pennekamp Coral Reef State Park, or take a snorkeling adventure to a 19th-century fort at the world’s most remote national parks in the state, Dry Tortuga’s.
-Make your stay extra special by staying at one of the Key West’s most beautiful hotels and resorts.
+Make your stay extra special by staying at one of Key West’s most beautiful hotels and resorts.

-Gorgeous coastline beaches and an abundance of fun-filled attractions, Tampa is one of the top vacation destinations in Florida for good reason.
+With gorgeous coastline beaches and an abundance of fun-filled attractions, Tampa is one of the top vacation destinations in Florida for a reason.
 Get your thrills at Busch Gardens or Adventure Island, cheer for the local football, baseball, or hockey team at one of their many sports events, try your luck at the Hard Rock Casino, or visit nearby St. Petersburg to see impressive art at the Salvador Dali museum.
 For an outdoor adventure, dig your toes in the sand at the award-winning Clearwater beach or find seclusion at Honeymoon Island and nearby Caladesi Island State Park.
-It’s a paradise for foodies, beach bums and art aficionados alike.
+It’s a paradise for foodies, beach bums, and art aficionados alike.
 There are so many things to do in Tampa, you could never be bored.

 Made famous for the parties, beautiful people and one of the most beautiful beaches in Florida, Miami is Florida’s most vibrant melting pot of culture and an epicenter of fun.
 A perfect combination of culture, language, and fine dining, Miami knows how to appreciate the finer things in life with endless entertainment and cultural activities.
 Join the revelry on South Beach, visit the graffiti art at Wynwood, or explore diverse underwater marine life at Key Biscayne.
 Don’t forget to visit the alligator-filled swamps of the Everglades National Park and catch a glimpse of Florida’s most pristine natural ecosystem.